openbmc/docs/designs/power-recovery.md

 This function will be hosted in phosphor-state-manger and potentially x86-power-control.

+### BMC and System Recovery Paths
+A new GPIO name will be added to the [device-tree-gpio-naming.md][dev-tree] which reports whether a pin hole reset has occurred on the previous reboot of the BMC.
+The BMC state manager application will enhance its support of the `RebootCause` to look for this GPIO and if present, read it and set `RebootCause` accordingly.

+If the power recovery software sees the `PinHole` reason within the `RebootCause` then it will not implement any of its policy.
+Future BMC reboots which are not pin hole reset caused, will cause `RebootCause` to go back to a default and therefore power recovery policy will be reenabled on that BMC boot.

+The phosphor-state-manager chassis software will not log a blackout error if it sees the `PinHole` reason (or any other reason that indicates a user initiated reset of the system).

 ## Alternatives Considered
 None, this is a pretty basic feature that does not have a lot of alternatives